 The art and science of listening with the intention to truly understand what is being communicated.
 It requires active responses that invite further conversation, reflection and understanding.
 It also requires, for example, not anticipating the point the other person is about to make, and not planning what to say next. (see Blog: The Wandering Mind and the Art of Listening)

-A coach who has completed an accredited training program that meets the requirements of the International Coach Federation (ICF).
-A Certified Professional Coach has been trained to partner with clients in a thought-provoking and creative process that maximizes the client’s personal and professional potential. (see BACKGROUND)
+A coach who has completed an accredited training program that meets the requirements of the International Coach Federation (ICF) who is certified by the International Coach Federation.
+A Certified Professional Coach has been trained to partner with clients in a thought-provoking and creative process that maximizes the client’s personal and professional potential.

 A consultant provides clients with services (e.g. training or project management) as well as recommendations and solutions regarding their opportunities, concerns or problems.
 In contrast a coach helps clients formulate their own strategies and solutions.
 To summarize: a consultant does the required work for clients, while a coach helps clients do the required work. (see Career History)